Here is the full TV schedule for this year's UEFA Euro 2020 championship

 Monday 28th June 2021

-Round of 16: Second in Group D vs second placed in Group E (5pm) – tbc
+Round of 16: Croatia vs second placed in Group E (5pm) – tbc

 Round of 16: First in Group F vs third in Group A/B/C (8pm) – tbc